ca2los/js-notes-1/notes.md

 ---

 ## Conditionals
-The `if` and `else` are conditional statements holding blocks with expressions.
-The `if` condition must be followed by a parenthesis `(...) storing an expression ` which could return `true` or `false`.
+The `if` and `else` conditional statements hold blocks with expressions.
+The `if` condition must be followed by a parenthesis `(...)` which stores expressions that could return `true` or `false` values.
 The `else` alternative is a backup clause for execution when the result doesn't meet the expectations.
 ````javascript
     const TAX_RATE = .15;